99003537/Calculator/Requirement/readme.md

 7. Computation with floating point is done.

 # CONS
-1. Calculation  for large numbers cannot be done since the calculator is of 8 bit
+1. Calculation  for large numbers cannot be done since the calculator is of 8 bit.
 2. High cost.
 3. Usage of calculator makes people more lazy.
 4. It limits the knowledge of user.